18 Aug Tricep Workout

 - Do each exercise 1 time to complete 1 set.

 - Do 3 full sets to complete your workout.

-- For the best results, do this workout 2 times a week and follow a meal plan and complete training program.
-If you need help with a complete program, click here.
+- For the best results, do this workout 2 times a week and follow a meal plan and complete exercises training program.
+If you need help I’ve got you covered.

 Ready?
 Let’s do this!

 You can do this exercise standing (pictured) or sitting.
 Extend one arm directly above your head, while holding a dumbbell.
 This is your starting position.
 Inhale as you slowly lower the weight back and down behind your head as far as you can.
 Your forearm should be the only thing moving.
 Pause then exhale as you lift the weight back up to the start position to complete one rep.

 For this exercise, you will need to place a chair (or bench) behind you.
 Face away from the chair, holding onto the edge with your arms fully extended, shoulder-width apart, as pictured.
 Your legs will be extended forward, slightly bent.
 This is your starting position.
 Slowly bend at the elbows, lowering your body down until your arms form an angle slightly smaller than 90 degrees (between the upper arm and the forearm.)
 Exhale and use your triceps to push yourself back up to the starting position, to complete one rep.

 Stand up straight, with dumbbells in your hands with your wrists facing behind you.
 Lift your weights up slightly behind you.
 This is your starting position.
 Exhale and lift your arms back and up as high as you can, keeping your arms close to your body.
 Lower your arms back to the start position to complete one rep. Pulse the weight up and down quickly racking up reps as long as you can.
 As soon as you feel the burn, do 5 more to complete one set.

 OVERHEAD PULL DOWNS